Growing Happy: Helping your teen understand their values for growth and wellbeing

 I love the process of guiding teens and young adults to identify their values.
 When we recognize the values that are meaningful to us, it can go a long way toward guiding decisions for our happiness, health, and future goals.

-What are values?
-Values can be defined as a person’s core goals or standards that provide meaning and direction in life.
+What are core values?
+Values can be defined as a person’s personal goals or standards that provide meaning and direction in life.
 Our values are unique to each one of us and they change throughout our lifetime.
 The reason it is important to take stock of personal values is that our sense of wellbeing is directly tied to whether or not we are living life in-line with our goals and standards.

 For example, if trust is a value important to you, but you are making choices that are in violation of other people’s trust, then you are not going to be happy with yourself and this will impact your physical and emotional wellbeing.
 Knowing that trust is a value that you hold to a high standard can help you choose behaviors that are trustworthy, and lead to greater feelings of contentment.